Modern Foreign Languages at St Anthony’s Catholic Primary

 Children will progressively acquire, use and apply a growing bank of vocabulary, language skills and grammatical knowledge organised around age-appropriate topics and themes – building blocks of language into more complex, fluent and authentic language.

-Units, where possible and appropriate, will be linked to class topics and cross curricular themes.
 Children will build on previous knowledge gradually as their foreign language lessons continue to recycle, revise and consolidate previously learnt language whilst building on all four language skills: listening, speaking, reading and writing.
 Knowledge and awareness of required and appropriate grammar concepts will be taught throughout all units at all levels of challenge.
-Teachers are provided with a Progression Map and Grammar Grid (downloadable from the “Curriculum Guidance” area of the Language Angels website) to ensure all children are progressing their foreign language learning skills and are taught the appropriate grammar at the right time in their foreign language learning journey.
-Grammar rules and patterns will be taught by level of challenge:

 Early Learning units will start at basic noun and article level and will teach pupils how to formulate short phrases.
 By the time pupils reach Progressive units they will be exposed to much longer text and will be encouraged to formulate their own, more personalised responses based on a much wider bank of vocabulary, linguistic structures and grammatical knowledge.
 They will be able to create longer pieces of spoken and written language and are encouraged to use a variety of conjunctions, adverbs, adjectives, opinions and justifications.

 Units are progressive within themselves as subsequent lessons within a unit build on the language and knowledge taught in previous lessons.
 As pupils progress though the lessons in a unit they will build their knowledge and develop the complexity of the language they use.

 French lessons include: